Print Size: 35″ x 23″

-Hawaii attracts 10 million visitors a year, and for most of them, pronouncing the correct Hawaiian name of every island is a bit of a mouthful… I had never really given it a second thought until Hannah told me that nicknaming the islands wasn’t necessarily endorsed, especially calling Kaho’olawe the Target Island as it is not bombed anymore and in recovery for spiritual and cultural renewal.
+Hawaii attracts 10 million visitors a year, and for most of them, pronouncing the correct Hawaiian name of every island is a bit of a mouthful… I had never really given it a second thought until Hannah told me that nicknaming the islands wasn’t necessarily endorsed, especially calling Kaho’olawe the Target Island as it is no longer bombed and is in recovery for spiritual and cultural renewal.

-Big Island, which is widely accepted and used to refer to Hawai’i, actually has another name used by practitioners: Keawe.
+“Big Island,” widely accepted to refer to Hawai’i, actually has another name used by practitioners: Keawe.
 So, even “Big Island” is no longer considered appropriate by most practitioners in print.

 However, there is some demand for our map of Hawaii with the Americanized names of the islands.
-If you are looking for a map of Hawaii with the “English names” for all islands then this map is for you.
+If you are looking for a map of Hawaii with the “English names” for all islands, then this map is for you.